-The design of an unmodified bituminous mixture and three rubber-aggregate mixtures containing rubber-aggregate by a dry process (RUMAC) was evaluated, using an empirical-analytical approach based on experimental findings obtained in the laboratory with the volumetric mix design by gyratory compaction.
+The design of a reference dense-graded bituminous sub-ballast mixture (3% of air voids and a bitumen 4% over the total weight of the mix) and three rubber-aggregate mixtures containing ground rubber-aggregate by a dry process (RUMAC to 1,5 to 3% of rubber by total weight and 5-7% of binder) was evaluated.
+Using an eco-sustainable original approach based on experimental findings obtained in the laboratory with the Volumetric mix-design by gyratory compaction for a level 3 (high-traffic) design rail lines.